freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-101.md

 # --description--

-In conversations, especially about rules or procedures at work, "every" and "any" are used to talk about different situations.
-"Every" is about all items in a group, while "any" often refers to one or more items in questions or negative sentences.
+In conversations, especially about rules or procedures at work, `every` and `any` are used to talk about different situations. `Every` is about all items in a group, while `any` often refers to one or more items in questions or negative sentences.

 # --instructions--